Deal or No Deal (Australian game show): Format

-Weekly Format
+Weekly format

 Preliminary rounds

 The game begins with 200 people in the audience divided into eight numbered "blocks" of 25.
-In the first round, the audience is divided into a red team (blocks 1-4) and a blue team (blocks 5-8).
+In the first round, the audience is divided into a red team (blocks 1–4) and a blue team (blocks 5–8).
 The players had to answer three multiple choice questions using keypads.
 Each correct answer scored their team a point, the team with the most points after the three questions moved on to the next round where the four blocks of the winning team played each other over three more questions.
 The block with the most points after this round moves onto "the podium".
-At this point another player is selected at random from the remaining seven blocks to re-join the game.
+At this point, another player is selected at random from the remaining seven blocks to re-join the game.

 The players on the podium play another round of trivia questions, this time playing individually.
-Players get points for correct answers equal to the number of players who answer incorrectly, for example if 10 players answer correctly, that means 16 answered incorrectly so the 10 players who answered correctly get 16 points each.
+Players get points for correct answers equal to the number of players who answer incorrectly; for example, if 10 players answer correctly, that means 16 answered incorrectly, so the 10 players who answered correctly get 16 points each.
 In case of a tie, players are ranked by how quickly they lock in their answer.
 The two players with the highest score and/or fastest answers after five questions move on to "the Orb".

-At the Orb, a single "who am I" style question is asked with 6 clues.
-The round is played in a sudden death style - if either player buzzes in and gives an incorrect answer or hesitates for too long, then their opponent wins and moves on to the main game.
+At the Orb, the two final players have to guess an answer with the help of up to six clues.
+The round is played in a sudden death style — if either player buzzes in and gives an incorrect answer or hesitates for too long, then their opponent wins and moves on to the main game.